EmberGamingStudios/Murder-Drones-Fan-Games/README.md

 | Murder Drones Lost Chapters | NewAgent3 | Windows, macOS, Linux, Android, Web | Visual Novel | TO DO |

 ## Greylist
-Games that aren't inspected and could potentially host malware or otherwise dangerous code
+Games that aren't inspected and could POTENTIALLY host malware or otherwise dangerous code.

 ### Unaudited Proprietary and Closed Source Games
 These games' source code isn't freely available and cannot be inspected, modified, or redistributed and haven't been inspected for safety by our developers.